openlibhums/memory-alpha/content/support/journal-management/cache-temp.md

-title: Clearing the Cache
+title: Clearing the cache
-# Clearing the Cache
+# Clearing the cache

 Janeway uses a cache to speed up page loading, you can reset the cache from the Manager page by clicking the Clear Cache button.